Los 40 USA

 Quique CurbeloEFE

-Unless something drastic happens in the last few hours of the summer 2024 transfer window, Kylian Mbappé's long-awaited switch from Paris-Germain to Real Madrid will undoubtedly go down as the biggest move, in terms of its impact if not in terms of value.
+Alas, we did not see a ground-shattering transfer in the final hours of the window, and Kylian Mbappé's long-awaited switch from Paris-Germain to Real Madrid remains the biggest move in terms of impact in the window, if not in terms of value.

 The France captain famously refused to sign a new contract with the Ligue 1 champions, allowing the 15-time European champions to get one of the world’s biggest superstars on a free transfer (his wages aren’t cheap, however…).